kubernetes/community/events/2019/11-contributor-summit/session-notes/LTS-notes.md

 We need to separate out patch releass, upgrades, stability.
 Distinct although related.

-API stability options:  this is all teh SIG-arch stuff.
+API stability options:  this is all the SIG-arch stuff.
 KEPs, conformance, pushing for more key APIs to hit stable.
 Only 1 or 2 APIs out of 60 still not v1.
 What about stale APIs?
 Should we do a cleanup?

 Upgrades:  this is hard.  maybe preflight checks?